Vegan moussaka with creamy bechamel

 - Season with salt, date nectar (or sugar) and pepper.
 Set aside to cool down.

 - Place the drained cashews and 1¼ cups (300 ml) of water in an upright blender.
 Blend until super creamy and smooth.
-If you have an average blender like I do, you may need to do it in two goes.
-My blender struggled to make the entire batch smooth enough so I’ve had to split it into two.
+If you have an average blender like I do, you may need to do it in two batches to obtain smooth results.

 - Add garlic, miso paste, nutritional yeast, nutmeg, salt and pepper.
 Adjust seasoning to taste.